By Eddie Ponce - Compliance and Crypto Industry Expert

 Updated guidance from the global Financial Action Task Force (FATF) compels virtual asset service providers (VASPs) to adhere to stringent anti-money laundering regulations.
 These VASPs must demonstrate “effective procedures to identify and verify, on a risk basis, the identity of a customer, including when establishing business relations with that customer.”

-In short, various governments worldwide have already implemented new regulations to combat money laundering and terrorist financing.
+In short, various governments worldwide have already implemented new KYC in crypto regulations to combat money laundering and terrorist financing.
 Among these various requirements, these regulations tell crypto service providers that they must have sound and effective identity verification processes in place.

 An effective KYC program stops crypto related fraud in its tracks